- Causes of shock

 - Cool hands and knees are an early sign of vasoconstriction with reduced cardiac output.
 Normal people may have cool hands, but if all extremities are cool that's more specific for hypoperfusion.

-- Lactate elevation (e.g. >4 mM) suggests shock, but this has a broad differential diagnosis.
-In practice lactate usually doesn't reflect oxygen deficiency, but rather endogenous epinephrine in response to physiologic stress.🌊 This explains why lactate can be normal in shocked patients who have inadequate sympathetic nervous function.
+- Lactate >4 mM suggests shock, but this has a broad differential diagnosis.
+Lactate usually doesn't reflect oxygen deficiency, but rather endogenous epinephrine in response to physiologic stress.🌊 This explains why lactate can be normal in shocked patients who have inadequate sympathetic nervous function.

 - High lactate level is worrisome.
 This should be interpreted to represent shock or some other impending disaster until proven otherwise.

-- Normal lactate isn't necessarily reassuring (can occur in shock).
+- Normal lactate isn't necessarily reassuring (it can occur in shock).

 causes of shock